arrange(filter(select(penguins, species, body_mass_g), species == "Adelie"), body_mass_g)15 Pipes and composition

 15.5 The placeholder _

 The pipe inserts the left side as the first argument.
-Sometimes you need it somewhere else.
+But what happens when the data belongs somewhere else?

 penguins |>